noahehall/theBookOfNoah/0-mustdo/terraform_quickies.md

 ## basics

 - infrastructure management tool
+- provisision, manage & maintain cloud resources
+  - the base infrastructure, but not changing whats running on the server once its deployed
 - define infrastructure as code
 - use data from one resource, to define another resource
-    - manages the provisioning, so that dependencies are created in the correct order
+- dependencies are created in the correct order
-- provisision management & maintain cloud resources
 - a languauge for describing infrastructure
-- managing the base infrastructure, but not changing whats running on the server once its deployed
 - config management tool can then be used to manage the apps on the deployed resources
   - i.e. terraform sets up the canvas
   - i.e. config manage (e.g. packer) paints the picture
     - can be handled by provisioners